LDGerrits/rogen/README.md

 ---

-Bring feature-based architecture to Roblox.
+Feature-based folder routing for Roblox.
 Build self-contained systems with client, server, and shared code in one place.
 Rogen routes every file to the correct Roblox service automatically.